Seeing snow monkeys at Jigokudani in Japan

 It is my long held belief that the snow monkeys at Jigokudani must help to sell a lot of holidays to Japan.
-If you’ve ever seen any promotional materials for Japan I’m sure you’ll have seen one of the snow monkeys at Jigokudani.
+If you’ve ever seen any promotional materials for the country, chances are you’ve seen one of these cute creatures staring back at you.
 They’re usually photographed enjoying the hot springs in the snow, looking ridiculously close to humans relaxing in a hot tub.

-Just in case you have no idea what I’m talking about, here’s what you’re missing out on.
+And just in case you have no idea what I’m talking about, here’s what you’re missing out on.
 I mean, just look at that face!

-Although we spent our honeymoon in Japan during the spring cherry blossom season, rather than in snowy weather, we decided we would add the Jigokudani Monkey Park to our itinerary.
+Although we spent our honeymoon in Japan during the spring cherry blossom season, rather than in snowy weather, we decided to add Jigokudani Monkey Park to our itinerary.
 Especially as we already had plans to see deers in Nara and visit Rabbit Island near Hiroshima.
 (I may have done some we-must-see-as-many-animals-as-possible persuasion on Mr A.)

 Getting to Jigokudani Monkey Park